-15. Make sure the shaft can telescope freely before installing.
+- 14. Assemble the two halves of the PTO shaft. - 15.
+Make sure the shaft can telescope freely before installing.
 If it does not, separate the two parts and inspect for burrs or cuttings on the shaft ends.

 IMPORTANT!
-The two PTO shaft halves should overlap inside at least 6" (150 mm).
+The two halves of the PTO shaft should overlap at least 6" (150 mm).

-5.2.1 Alternate Method
+4.2.1 Alternate Method